 *Credits may vary depending on the number of equivalent deficiency and/or content courses a student enters the program with.

-Note: Students in the Deaf Education program are required to complete a range of field experiences across age levels and settings prior to beginning their student teaching.
-Student teaching may be completed on the job, but must be supervised by an 'on the ground' Teacher of the Deaf (Mentor Teacher).
+All students pursuing an endorsement in deaf education are required to complete a range of field experiences with students who are DHH across age levels and settings prior to beginning their student teaching.
+Student teaching may be completed on the job, but must include a range of DHH students at different age/grade levels (e.g., early intervention, preschool, elementary, middle, and high school) and be supervised by an 'on the ground' Teacher of the Deaf (Mentor Teacher).

 Who Should Apply?

 Students who are interested in pursuing a Master's degree and endorsement in Deaf Education or a Master's degree in Speech-Language Pathology who would like to receive specialized, interdisciplinary training focused on improving the developmental, educational and post-secondary outcomes of children and youth who are deaf or hard of hearing.